Tuesday, January 9, 2024

 Then one day the water was boiling.

 And that day--or more accurately, that month--Janet developed a blistering skin rash that required twice-daily application of ointment to dark crevices that she couldn’t (and I didn’t want to) reach.
-An added steroid to her medication list shook loose confusion that had hidden beneath years of an unchanging medication routine she'd managed herself.
+An added steroid to her medication list shook loose confusion that had hidden beneath years of an unchanging medication routine she'd managed by herself.
 Her worries, always plentiful, ratcheted up to all-consuming.
 And then the bloody noses started.
 Then the UTI.
 Then a week in the hospital.

 In short, my dear mother-in-law had lived a life of physical and mental stamina well into her 95th year.
 And now she wasn't.
 November and December were a blur from hospital to assisted living, back to the hospital, back to assisted living.
 The experience sucked us into a swirl of measureless days.